superwangnan/Tutorials/tutorials/build-create-prototype/build-create-prototype.md

 ---

-[ACCORDION-BEGIN [Step 1: ](View Gallery applications)] Log in to your [SAP Build account](https://www.build.me/splashapp/).
+[ACCORDION-BEGIN [Step 1: ](View Gallery applications)] Log in to your [SAP Build account](https://www.build.me/splashapp/) and find your username/password on the table.

 ![gallery location in menu bar](1.png)